CodeJoshCode/CloudPerformanceTesting/README.md

 Currently available for Debian based linux instances, tested on Ubuntu 18.04.

+I am sending results to a NextCloud instance via WebDAV.
+I will make this optional asap, as well as making other changes for usability/flexibility/extensibility (in that order).

 ## Usage
 1. Clone the repo. git clone https://github.com/CodeJoshCode/CloudPerformanceTesting.git